-The HR department is the backbone of every company.
-It plays a strategic role in managing the employees and organizational culture.
-If managed correctly, Human Resources will contribute to the success and growth of a company.
-However, mismanagement within this department could disrupt the entire organization.
+If managed correctly, Human Resources managers contribute to the success and growth of a company.
+However, mismanagement and bad HR practices within this department could disrupt the entire organization.

 The role and importance of an HR manager

-The role of HR managers is to manage the workforce and oversee department functions.
+The role of human resources managers is to manage the workforce and oversee department functions.
 They are the link between employees and corporate management.
-With a combined set of skills and expertise in Human Resources, business and management, HR managers are equipped to direct administrative functions and handle employee related issues.
+With a combined set of skills and expertise in Human Resources, business, and management, HR managers are equipped to direct administrative functions and handle employee-related issues.

-When it comes to the day-to-day operations, HR managers have several responsibilities:
+When it comes to day-to-day operations, HR managers have several responsibilities:

 - Employee relationships: Maintaining a good relationship with employees to resolve any problems they may have and to create a positive work environment.

 It has become clear that Human Resource managers are more than just “people persons”.
 They are responsible for the most valuable asset of a company; the employees.
-To be successful as an HR manager, the following skills and qualities are needed:
+Although specific skill sets vary, depending on one’s specific HR career path, generally, to be successful as an HR manager, the following skills and qualities are needed:

 To perform well as a Human Resource manager, there must be a passion for the job.
 At times, it can be distant and dull to represent the rules and regulations of an organization.
 However, building a connection with employees and inspiring them to develop themselves is what makes it all worthwhile.

 To be the change that your organization needs is not easy.
-It takes hard work, persistence and experience to become an exceptional Human Resource manager.
-However, having the right skills and qualities will lead your company to success.
+It takes hard work, persistence, and experience to become an exceptional Human Resource manager.
+However, having the right HR management tools will lead your company to success.